zth/vscode-reason-relay/README.md

 Place your cursor on a `connection` field (basically a field of any GraphQL type that ends with `Connection`).
 Activate code actions, and select `Set up pagination for fragment`.
 This will setup all needed directives on your fragment to enable pagination.

+#### Expand unions and interfaces

+Place your cursor on any field name of a field that's a union or interface, activate code actions, and select `Expand union/interface`.
+The full union with all members will be expanded for you.

 #### Make fragment refetchable

 With the cursor in a fragment definition, activate code actions and select `Make fragment refetchable`.
 This will add the `@refetchable` directive to the fragment, with a suitable `queryName` preconfigured, making it possible to refetch the fragment.